Market Expansion Strategy – Best Practice of SaaS companies

 Alongside the American journey, Europe has not been left behind.
 Well established in Europe, mainly in France with a 35% market share, Kyriba is also hitting records in Spain and England.
 France is also the country where a significant part of the product, engineering, and development teams are located.
 There are more than 300 employees in this area.

-A survey where SaaS companies land in Europe and how the choose their destinations can be reviewed here
+A survey about where SaaS companies land in Europe and how they choose their destinations can be reviewed here

 Expansion in Asia and market strategy

 In 2012, Kyriba started expansion in Japan where the company is rapidly developing.
-A close Business watch has been set up for Southeast Asia and more particularly China.
+A close business watch has been set up for Southeast Asia and, more particularly, China.
 This huge market is then the next major target.
-Half of the world’s financial flows are made with Asia, which makes it a destination of choice.
+Half of the world’s financial flows are made through Asia, which makes it a destination of choice.

 The international development model